cortexlabs/cortex/docs/guides/plot-request-time.md

 ## Step 4

 Go to the "Graphed metrics" tab and select your desired statistic, period, and time window.
-The graph below shows the p99 request time calculated every 10 seconds and plotted over the last 15 minutes:
+The graph below shows the p99 request time (in milliseconds) calculated every 10 seconds and plotted over the last 15 minutes:

 ![step 4](https://user-images.githubusercontent.com/808475/79397376-cf3a0580-7f32-11ea-843a-963a489c1d5e.png)